ftao1/packer-builds/README.md

 ## Author

-These configurations are maintained by Fai Tao.
+These configurations are maintained by F.Tao.